-MIT’s summer break starts next week!
-If you're planning to travel during the break and are bringing along a computer, laptop, or smartphone, here are some easy things to do before you leave to make your computing experiences away from campus as smooth and safe as possible.
+MIT’s winter break starts soon!
+If you're planning to travel during the break and are bringing along a computer, laptop, or smartphone, here are some easy things to do before you go and while you’re away to make your computing experiences away from campus as smooth and safe as possible.
 All of these products and services are made available to MIT community members for free by Information Systems and Technology (IS&T).

 These tags are highly visible deterrents to thieves.
 But don't just take our word for it; listen to the following true story about the time STOP tags prevented some MIT laptops from being stolen.